 The initial cost to acquire a fix and flip investment property will be the purchase price and will make up the most significant portion of your overall project budget.
-In 2019, the average property price across the US was $315,000, however, this was highly dependent on location with some states going higher and others lower.
+As of Q4 2021, the median sale price in the US was 408,100, however, this was highly dependent on location with some states going higher and others lower.
 The size of the average down payment needed to acquire a property will be similarly varied state by state.

 The general guideline for a first-time fix and flip investment is that you should aim to make up to 20% ROI.

 The 70 Rule is one of the most popular guidelines that real estate investors use to workout a profitable purchase price when flipping homes.
 It provides ballpark figure of what a house flipper should offer on the house.
 The formula is relatively simple.

 With this formula, the After Repair Value (ARV) is what you predict the house will be worth, after completing the renovations.
 The best way to predict ARV is using comps.
 You can learn more about how to get comps on a house in this article, or you can simply use New Silver’s ARV Calculator.

 Here comes the tough part – projecting costs for the renovation of a fix and flip can be a murkier process, which is why your primary goal should be finding accurate price quotes and partnering with a contractor if needed.

 Having a good contractor on board will go a long way in bringing down the total costs of the project while retaining the quality of the rehab.
 Buyers will notice quickly if the quality isn’t there and cutting corners will affect the number of offers you ultimately get.
 The contractor is the most essential part of the flipping process and directly impacts how profitable the project will be at the point of sale, so make sure to vet yours carefully.